ankor-io-deprecated/ankor-framework/website/ankorsite/templates/tutorial/js/js_step_4.md

 #### Getting the values

-Before we start we need to access the values of our view model.
+Before we go on we need to access the values of our view model.
-As we know form the previous step we can access the `Ref` to our model via `this.props`.
+As we already know we can access the model ref via `this.props`.
-Via `getValues` we can get the underlying property.
+By invoking `getValue` on the ref we get the underlying property.
-In our case its a simple JavaScript object containing the state of your application as detailed in the previous step.
+In our case it's a simple object containing the state of our application as detailed in the previous step.

     :::js
     var model = this.props.modelRef.getValue();
     var tasks = model.tasks;
     var tasksRef = this.props.modelRef.appendPath("tasks");

-If you look at the behaviour of the TodoMVC application you will notice that the *main* section and the *footer* are only visible if there are todos in the list.
+If you look at the behaviour of the TodoMVC application you will notice that the *main* section and the *footer* are only visible when there are todos in the list.
 There is already a property in your view model that captures this behaviour.
-We can now access it via the `model` object.
+We can now access it via the `model` object:

     :::js
     if (model.footerVisibility === true) {